Unnao, Kathua rape cases: Sania Mirza, Akshay Kumar, Farhan Akhtar and Abhishek Bachchan demand justice for victims

 Arjun Kapoor also criticised the government for the mishandling of the two rape cases and letting justice being denied in a country divided over caste and religious lines.
 “A life is lost a childhood taken & yet everything is politically connected leading to a so called secular country getting divided on caste & religion because that digresses from the reality that our country, the silent government & its leaders still don’t respect woman or lives,” he wrote.

-Actor-filmmaker Farhan Akhtar wrote, “Imagine what goes through the mind of an 8 yr old as she is drugged, held captive, gang raped over days and then murdered.
-If you don’t feel her terror, you are not human.
-If you don’t demand Asifa get justice, you belong to nothing (sic).”
 Sonam Kapoor shared a news article and called out “fake nationals and fake Hindus” in her tweet.
 “Ashamed appalled and disgusted by fake nationals and fake Hindus.
 I cannot believe this is happening in my country,” she wrote.

-Noted screenwriter Javed Akhtar said it was high time that people came forward in support of women rights.
-“All those who wish justice for women should stand up and raise their voices against the rapists and their protectors in Unnao and Kathua,” he wrote.
-Abhishek Bachchan shared Asifa’s picture and hashtagged her name.

-Director Hansal Mehta retweeted The New York Times piece which detailed how Asifa’s rape and murder led to protests by Hindu nationalists who defended the accused in the case.
-“Is this nationalism?”
-Mehta wrote alongside the link.
-Swara wrote, “An 8 year old girl was gangraped & murdered in a temple because she belonged to a Muslim tribe that Hindu right wing goons wanted evicted from their area! #Kathua #India this is on us!!!!
-If in #Delhi pls join TODAY #JusticeforAsifa (sic).”

 Riteish Deshmukh wrote, “A 8-year-old is drugged, raped & murdered and another one is fighting for justice for herself and the death of her father in custody.
 We have a choice either raise your voice or be a silent spectator.
 ‘Stand up for what is right even if you are standing alone.’ #Kathua #Unnao.”